Please see our Cave Tours page for information on how to prepare for your visit.

-Southeastern Arizona has a wealth of cultural, historical and natural resources.
+Southern Arizona has a wealth of cultural, historical and natural resources.
 There are many opportunities for half or full day, side trips in the surrounding area.
-Check the local papers for special events celebrating local flavor, performing arts or speakers programs.
-Walk back into the Old West and stand in the footprints of the Earp brothers at the OK Corral, relive the mining boomtown days on Brewery Gulch or explore the remnants of old forts or Indian hideouts.
+Take a walk back into the Old West and stand in the footprints of the Earp brothers at the OK Corral, relive the mining boomtown days on Brewery Gulch or explore the remnants of old forts or Native American hideouts.
 Get out and hike on the lush riparian areas of the San Pedro River or add to your “life lists” at nearby wildlife observation locations.

 The city of Benson is located ten miles North of the park and is a ten to fifteen-minute drive.
 Restaurants, lodging, fuel, banks, library (wi-fi available), groceries, laundry, golf course and parks are available.
 Stop in at the Benson Visitor Center at 249 E. 4th Street, Benson AZ 85602.
 Phone (520) 586-4293.